ACT Assessment

 Standby Testing

 If you missed the late deadline to register for a test, or to request a test date or test center change, you may choose to request and pay for standby testing.
-Go to www.actstudent.org; click on Registration; click on Standby Testing
+Go to www.actstudent.org; from the Registration dropdown menu, select Standby Testing.

 Weather Announcements